Thandiwe-Khalaki/SCA-Cloud-School-Application/README.md

 * Have documentation.

 ## License
-Install.py is intended for the use of SCa cloud enginnering bootcamp application.
+Install.py is intended for the use of SCA cloud enginnering bootcamp application.